-Most of water employed for industrial for purpose is used for cooling a product or process because of its availability heat transfer is simply the movement of heat from one body another . the hotter being the source and the cooler the receiver is called cooling tower or heat exchanger.
+Most of the water employed for industrial purposes is used for cooling a product or process because of its availability heat transfer is simply the movement of heat from one body to another. the hotter being the source and the cooler the receiver is called a cooling tower or heat exchanger.

-The cooling tower is system which deal heat exchange with air and atmosphere.
-Types of cooling tower is as follows;
+The cooling tower is a system that deals with heat exchange with air and atmosphere.
+Types of the cooling tower are as follows;

 Each system is impacted by the raw water source, air quality, flow rates, metallurgy, temperature, humidity, operating procedures, and a host of other factors.
 There is no one size fits all solution: the best cooling water treatment programs are tailored to fit each system.

-Aqua regia pvt expertly applies our products to keep your system running at peak efficiency, extend equipment life, reduce water usage, and protect the environment.
+Aqua Regia Pvt.
+Ltd. expertly applies our products to keep your system running at peak efficiency, extend equipment life, reduce water usage, and protect the environment.
 We also offer state-of-the-art control and monitoring technology with DCS compatibility to increase reliability and decrease costs.

 Once-through cooling systems are often used to remove heat from the surface condensers or to service the power and paper industries.
 Cooling water is only used once and then discharged, resulting in a highly water-intensive operation.

-Open system provide the most common form of industrial cooling, continually recycling and reusing the same water for equipment cooling needs.
+The open system provides the most common form of industrial cooling, continuous recycling, and reusing the same water for equipment cooling needs.
 In these systems, water leaving the cooling tower is pumped to industrial applications using heat exchangers, condensers, air compressor jackets, or process reactors.